hknrtrk/bu-teslab.github.io/_pages/home.md

 We are not only focused on contributing to the scientific literature in these areas, but also provide solutions to practical problems using numerical and experimental techniques.
 Due to the multi-scale nature of these problems, we focus both on microscopic and macroscopic modeling and characterization methods.
 Moreover, we use novel design and characterization approaches for some of these applications such as inverse design or regularization based tomography techniques.

 Our research is both experimental and computational.
-While the experimental work is carried out in Experimental-TESlab (e-TESLab), the computational work is carried out in Computational-TESlab (c-TESLab).
+While the experimental work is carried out in Experimental-TESLab (e-TESLab), the computational work is carried out in Computational-TESLab (c-TESLab).